luckyAkbar/litecart-qris-payment-module/README.md

 ## Live sample

 I personally use this module on my e-commerce site.
-You can visit my site here: [live sample](https://link.0ad.xyz/store)
+You can visit my site here: [live sample](https://link.0ad.xyz/store).
+Or you can also visit the litecart addons page for this module here [litecart addons for qris](https://www.litecart.net/en/addons/713/qris)

 ## How to install